xcart/xcart-docs/_pages/kb_en/products/product_reviews.md

 The Admin area of your store provides a dedicated section for product reviews - the Product reviews section (**Catalog** > **Reviews**).
 In this section you can view and manage all the reviews that have been created for the products in your store:
     ![xc5_productreviews_all_product_reviews.png]({{site.baseurl}}/attachments/ref_XBriIS6B/xc5_productreviews_all_product_reviews.png)

-Reviews for specific individual products can also be viewed and managed via the **Reviews** tab of the product information page of the respective products:
+Reviews for individual products can also be viewed and managed via the **Reviews** tab of the product information page of the respective products:
     ![xc5_productreviews_reviews_4product.png]({{site.baseurl}}/attachments/ref_XBriIS6B/xc5_productreviews_reviews_4product.png)

 In each of the above-named locations, product reviews are presented in a table.
 For each review, the following information is available: